swallowcamel/nancywiki/Forms-authentication.md

 If you do not specify a value for the `CryptographyConfiguration` property on the `FormsAuthenticationConfiguration` object, then it will default to using `CryptographyConfiguration.Default`.

 The default behavior uses the `RandomKeyGenerator` which means that a new crypto key is generated each time the application starts, so if your application is restarted, or the appdomain recycled, then user’s authentication cookies will become invalid; this will also be the case between machines in a load balanced environment.
 Don’t panic though!
-Changing this configuration is simple to do though, for more in depth information read about the  [Cryptographic configurations].
+Changing this configuration is simple to do, for more in depth information read about the [Cryptographic configurations].

-For this reason you should always use your own `CryptographyConfiguration` and below is an example of what that could look like, when used together with forms authentication.
+For this reason you should always use your own `CryptographyConfiguration`, below is an example of what that could look like when used together with forms authentication.

 ```c#
 var cryptographyConfiguration = new CryptographyConfiguration(